Habbani Jews: Differences between Habbani Jews and Northern Yemenite Jews

 The Jews of Habban, for most of their history, were separated from the main centers of Yemenite Jewry, and isolated geographically.
 Despite their isolation they succeeded in developing their own resources, religious as well as economic, and created an environment of their own.

 Religious fervor was common among Habbani Jews.
 Even the most uneducated among them were capable of conducting the role of cantor, and many were advanced legalists.
-The most notorious legal scholar among them was Musa bin Rom Shamakh in the 17th century, who was the last individual able to make binding legal decisions.
+The most famous legal scholar among them was Musa bin Rom Shamakh in the 17th century, who was the last individual able to make binding legal decisions.
 Despite this religious zeal, voluntary conversions of Habbani Jews to Islam were not uncommon, which often put the community in conflict with each other.

 There were a number of characteristics that made the Jews of Habban in modern times distinct from the Jews of Northern Yemen.